bamf2048/bamf2048.github.io/_posts/2019-3-11-sdl_mame_tut.md

     3. Move into that folder: `cd mame`
     4. Type `brew install mame`
     5. Type `mame -cc` to create the mame config
+3. Run MAME
+    1. In the terminal type `./mame`